 While some of these companies remain unprofitable, it is largely because they invest significantly in scaling business models that have already been proven.
 Amazon accounts for over 50% of online purchases in the United States, yet revenue from e-tail does not hit the bottom-line to the same extent as the company continues building out distribution in new geographies (like India for example).

 Identify companies that are already making profits, or at least are not expanding losses.
-Companies delivering significant losses could be vulnerable to ecosystem shocks, particularly if they are highly leveraged.
+Companies delivering significant losses could be vulnerable to ecosystem shocks, particularly if they are highly levered.
 Tesla and Uber are examples of fantastic, highly innovative ideas that are already being executed and are generating revenue, but are both losing billions of dollars a year.
-Risk of loss to equity holders is significant should an unprofitable company fail to deliver on expectations (either revenue, cash flow, or break-even targets).
+Risk of loss to equity holders are significant should an unprofitable company fail to deliver on expectations (either revenue, cash flow, or break-even targets).

-3. Cash/ Balance sheet
+3. Cash/balance sheet

 Once you have isolated companies that are generating significant revenue, preferably also reflected in the bottom line, one’s focus must move to the balance sheet and cash flow statement.
 Companies with good balance sheet strength can defend their market positions and enter into new markets.
 Metrics to look at include net debt to equity and cash generation.
 We prefer companies that generate operating cash as opposed to having it locked up in working capital.
 Companies such as Tencent, Amazon, Facebook, Alphabet, Salesforce, and Adobe are strong cash generators and are currently in net cash positions (the cash and cash equivalents on their balance sheets exceed debt).